 What about the ISM Services PMI?

 The ISM Services PMI (officially the Services Purchasing Managers Index) is published monthly by the same organisation using a similar methodology applied to service-sector firms.
-As of April 2026, the Services PMI stands at approximately 53.5, indicating continued expansion in services.
-The divergence between contracting manufacturing PMI (48.3) and expanding services PMI (53.5) is the central interpretive question for the current reading.
-With manufacturing now only 11 percent of US GDP and services 88 percent, an isolated manufacturing contraction is unlikely to drive a broad recession unless services join.
-The historical 2015-16 episode (manufacturing PMI sub-50 for 5 months, services PMI above 55, no recession) is a relevant precedent.
-The 2024-26 cycle is structurally similar in that respect.
+As of June 2026, the Services PMI stands at 54.5 (May 2026), indicating continued expansion in services.
+With both manufacturing (54.0) and services (54.5) now in expansion, the goods and services sides of the economy are aligned, the configuration least associated with imminent recession.
+With manufacturing only 11 percent of US GDP and services 88 percent, the broad picture rests on services holding up, and it currently is.

 Related Pages